 Walker died at 40, a passenger in a friend’s high-end Porsche, a “widow-maker” of a sports car, just as it was for James Dean 60 years earlier.

-Luber remembers Walker’s final film, the indie Dad tries to save his new baby in a hurricane thriller “Hours,” as perhaps his finest and certainly the closest to Walker’s heart.
+Luber remembers Walker’s final film, the indie Dad-tries-to-save-his-newborn- baby-in-a-hurricane thriller “Hours,” as perhaps his finest and certainly the closest to Walker’s heart.

-There are revelations here for his fans, his nickname (“The Vagrant”) for being a thrift-store shopping hippy surfer who liked fast cars and guns, for instance.
+There are revelations here for his fans, such as his nickname (“The Vagrant”) for being a thrift-store shopping hippy surfer who liked fast cars and guns, for instance.